Abdelrahman-Z/Interactive-Shipping-Calculator/README.md

-# React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-## Project Constitution Principles

-This project adheres to the [Interactive Shipping Calculator Constitution](.specify/memory/constitution.md).
+# Interactive Shipping Calculator

-### Error Handling Strategy
+This project is a single-page React application that provides a **Quick Quote Shipping Calculator** for merchants.
+It is built using React, TypeScript, Vite, Material UI, React Hook Form, and Zod.

+## Process Overview

+The application features a guided 3-step wizard for data entry to calculate shipping quotes:
+1. **Origin**: Enter the shipment origin address.
+2. **Destination**: Enter the shipment destination address.
+3. **Dimensions**: Enter the package dimensions (weight, length, width, height).

+A live summary of the entered data persists alongside the active step, updating instantly as the user types.
+After completing the flow, the application fetches and displays courier options, allowing merchants to compare pricing breakdowns and estimated delivery timelines.

+## Functional Requirements

+- **Guided Wizard**: The system provides a 3-step wizard for data entry (Origin, Destination, Dimensions).
+- **Live Summary**: A persistent live summary of entered data is displayed alongside the active step.
+- **Input Validation**: Inputs are validated at each step before allowing the user to proceed.
+- **Courier Comparison**: The system sorts and displays courier options comparing total price and estimated delivery timeline.
+- **Highlighting Options**: The system explicitly highlights the single "Cheapest" and single "Fastest" courier options.
+- **UI States**: Distinct UI states are presented for: initial (data entry), loading (fetching rates), complete/success (options found), empty (no options found), and error (system failure).
+- **International Shipping**: Support for international shipping origins and destinations.

+## Non-Functional Requirements & Design Constraints

+- **UI/UX**: The application is mobile-first and responsive, built with Material UI.
+The calculator is fully usable on mobile screens down to 320px width.
-- Form validations strictly enforced using React Hook Form + Zod.
-- Every user-facing async state MUST have explicit UI components for idle, loading, success, empty, and error states.
+- **State Management & Form Validation**: Forms utilize React Hook Form + Zod for strict validation.
+Every user-facing async state enforces explicit UI components for idle, loading, success, empty, and error states.
+- **Performance**: High-frequency updates minimize unnecessary rerenders.
+The Results screen renders rapidly (<200ms) upon receiving rate data, and live summary updates instantly (<50ms).
+- **Bundle Optimization**: The project imports only necessary sub-modules from Material UI, uses precise type imports, and relies on small, reusable components to prevent bundle bloat.
+Network load is optimized with skeleton loading states rather than blocking the UI.
-- **Quick Quote Note**: The mock API will explicitly return readable errors for unserviceable routes (e.g., "Origin zip code not supported") rather than generic HTTP failures.
+- **Error Handling**: The mock API explicitly returns readable errors for unserviceable routes instead of generic HTTP failures.

-### Bundle-Size & Performance Optimization Strategy
-- Import only necessary sub-modules from Material UI.
-- Use precise type imports to ensure minimal overhead.
-- Components must be small, reusable, and feature-oriented to prevent bundle bloat.
-- **Quick Quote Note**: To optimize for Slow 3G networks, the React components heavily rely on skeleton loading states `LoadingState.tsx` rather than blocking the UI, giving immediate feedback while fetching courier options.

 ## Testing

 The project uses [Playwright](https://playwright.dev/) for end-to-end testing.
 The test suite covers the multi-step quote flow, including success, empty, and error states across desktop and mobile viewports.

-### Running Tests

 To run the E2E tests: